Carpal Tunnel Syndrome: warming herbal Support

 Carpal Tunnel Syndrome can be caused by various factors, including repetitive strain injuries, wrist injuries, and certain medical conditions such as diabetes and rheumatoid joint stiffness concerns.
 Common symptoms include:

-Understanding these causes and symptoms is crucial for effective management and treatment of CTS.
+Understanding these causes and symptoms is crucial for effective management and support of CTS.

 How Does bodily tension Contribute to Median Nerve Compression?